cilium/cilium/Documentation/intro.rst

 * :ref:`install_guide` :  Details instructions for installing, configuring, and
   troubleshooting Cilium in different deployment modes.

+* :ref:`policy_guide` : Detailed walkthrough of the policy language structure and the supported formats.

 * :ref:`dev_guide` : Gives background to those looking to develop and contribute modifications to the Cilium code or documentation.